A New Instrument for St Margaret’s Church

 Click here to learn more about Marshall & Ogletree and "Opus 17."

 Click here for the specification list.

-Organ Committee members share their thoughts and perspectives on the project below.
+In these short clips, Organ Committee members share their thoughts and perspectives.

-The cost of the project will be $390,000 for the instrument, the installation expenses, the custom casework and labor.
-Thanks to the incredible generosity of parishioners and friends, we have already raised over $370,000 of the entire cost (95%), and an anonymous donor has offered to double any contribution under $10,000 to reach 100%.
-Please consider making a gift to the organ fund by filling out the pledge form below or by going to
+The cost of the project will be approximately $390,000 for the instrument, the installation expenses, the custom casework and labor.
+Thanks to the incredible generosity of parishioners and friends, we have nearly raised 100% of the goal, and an anonymous donor has offered to double any contribution to reach the goal.
+Please consider making a gift to the organ fund by filling out the pledge form below or by clicking on this link: